rafalwoycicki/RADseq_reads/README.md

 3. As in practice the paired P7 reads of the P5 reads are not all unique, this step double check that the p7 reads are unique (by using DBR_P7reads combination) and paired with the unique p5 reads.
 4. Shortening all the reads to the final $len length as required by ustacks (https://catchenlab.life.illinois.edu/stacks/comp/ustacks.php) part of STACKS package.

+- The same procedure is run for rescued reverse (P7) reads in Rescued.2.{barcode}.fq.gz files

-- The output file schema of the files ready to be used by "ustacks" is: Short.Filtered.{barcode}.p5p7dedupl.?.fq
+- The output file schema of the files ready to be used by "ustacks" are: Short.Filtered.{barcode}.p5p7dedupl.?.fq and Short.Rescued.2.{barcode}.fq.gz

 ### Statistics.
 The script outputs the statistics in the form of the number of the reads left for the analysis from each step in a file named "Counts_dedupl.stat"